LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

 * **Simplification**: Use macros, constants, math operations, and conditional logic.
 * **Modularity**: Organize your robot description into multiple files.

+..
 To use Xacro, you write your file using its extended syntax and process it with the *xacro* tool to generate a complete URDF that ROS2 can use.

+Therefore, a URDF can be rewritten using Xacro's extended syntax, allowing it to be organized across one or multiple files.
+These files are then processed by a *xacro* tool which combines them into a single, standard URDF file that ROS2 can interpret.
 Let’s apply this to our example and see how it works in practice.

 ..
 If you have successfully created this simplified Thymio model, congratulations, you are ready to move on and improve this URDF.
 In order to motivate what we will do next, we would like you to reflect on the folowwing question "What happens if we decide to change the base_link dimensions?".
 For example, you can try to answer this question by changing the width of the base_link and put a width of 6.6cm instead of 11.2cm and open the model in Rviz.